vaibhavraghavan/HAMS-MREL/readme.md

 HAMS-MREL (Hydrodynamic Analysis of Marine Structures – Marine Renewable Energies Lab) is an open-source numerical tool for studying wave–structure interactions involving multiple floating bodies.
 It uses a Boundary Integral Equation Method to compute hydrodynamic coefficients, wave excitation forces, and related quantities for diffraction and radiation problems.
 The software includes OpenMP-based parallelization to improve computational efficiency and has been validated against WAMIT for a range of multi-body test cases.

 HAMS-MREL is developed as an extension of the original [HAMS solver](https://github.com/YingyiLiu/HAMS).
 While HAMS focuses on single-body hydrodynamic analysis, HAMS-MREL expands the framework to handle interactions among multiple bodies.
+Other features include free surface elevation and pressure fields, suppression of irregular frequencies, global symmetry, and generalized modes.

 Current version: 2.0